Hmute/ExcelUserDoc/docs/Task3.md

 5. Click and drag the [cells](Glossary.md) under "Expected" and "Actual to needed amount.
 ![Task3 Image](Assets/Task3/Task3_4A.png)
     * In our example, we are highlighting the cells under those labels down to row 11.
+We will be inputting [data](Glossary.md) in these [cells](Glossary.md) to keep track of the budget.
+Dragging the mouse over the [cells](Glossary.md) will highlight them, we are only highlighting the [cells](Glossary.md) that are going to be used to keep track of the budget.

 5. [Format](Glossary.md) [cells](Glossary.md) Under Labels “Expected” and “Actual” to currency (As previously explained in [_Creating a budget_](Task1.md))
 ![Task3 Image](Assets/Task3/Task3_4.png)